 Check out below my ski/coastal Cali road trip itinerary:

 The first stop on the list was Mammoth Mountain.
-I spent a couple days enjoying the slopes of this big bad hill.
+I spent a couple of days enjoying the slopes of this big bad hill.
 It was a ton of fun.
-Although I stayed at the base of the mountain, there was a free shuttle to downtown which boasted unique shopping, dinning, and small town feel.
+Although I stayed at the base of the mountain, there was a free shuttle to downtown which boasted unique shopping, dining, and small-town feel.

 Next was the drive up to Lake Tahoe.
 Along the way, a stop at Mono Lake is a must.
 It’s one of the oldest lakes in the western hemisphere and is 70 square miles in size.

 Purchasing the EPIC ski pass to hit NorthStar, Heavenly and Kirkwood was the best bang for the buck.
 Starting off at Northstar California was a great intro to Tahoe.
 It snowed the entire day and provided some great deep turns.

 Being in North Lake Tahoe, skiing Squaw Valley is a must.
 Squaw hosted the 1960 Winter Olympics and should be on every snow sports enthusiasts bucket list.

 After skiing for a few days, it was time to head to the coast for the weekend.
 I spent a few days wandering around San Francisco.
 Checking out Pier 39 and the sea lions, doing the night tour of Alcatraz (the night tour is highly recommended as the added dusk feel offers the best creepy feeling as well as fantastic views of San Fran, eating at some of the best restaurants San Francisco has to offer (hello China Town) and dancing the nights away to the wonderful live music, was a great time spent.